Let's Do Structure and Interpretation of Computer Programs (SICP)

 1 ]=> (count-nodes 900) ;Value: 201422874

-Plug it into a desmos like I did here or write a procedure to to compare n5 to count-change(n).
+Plug it into a desmos like I did here.

-You can see for up to 900 inputs it's bounded by x3 but if you keep going then the points approach the y-axis quickly.
-As you add 100 to the input the nodes appear to double in size from input 600 to 900 so we can keep approximating and doubling the last value of nodes and see by the time you hit x = 1100 then the x3 curve is no longer bounding.
-If you keep going then it eventually passes x4 too but it will always be bounded by x5 and that is the critical insight to big-O or big-theta the inputs are supposed to be approaching infinity so no matter how big of an input you can guarantee the bound.
+You can see for up to 900 inputs it's still bounded by x3 but if you keep going then the points approach the y-axis quickly.
+As you add 100 to the input the nodes appear to roughly double in size as an upper bound so we can keep approximating and doubling the last value of nodes and see eventually the x3 curve is no longer bounding.
+It will eventually pass x4 too but it will always be bounded by x5 and that is the critical insight to big-O or big-theta the inputs are supposed to be approaching infinity so no matter how big of an input you can guarantee the bound.

 Ex 1.15